MiquilW/cse15l-lab-reports/week1labreport.md

 * Now if your password has fully reset, you are ready to remotely connect
 * If you are on Windows, you should install `git` [here](https://git-scm.com/downloads)
-* Once that is done, open up a Bash terminal
+* Once that is done, open up a Bash terminal within VSCode
 * To login to your remote account, type `ssh cs15lwi23xxx@ieng6.ucsd.edu` where the `xxx` is your 3 letters
 * Once you enter that in, there will be a long error-like message because it is your first time connecting to the server; just enter in yes to bypass it
 * Now, you should be connected to the remote!
 Your terminal should look something like this: